 - Procedure Volume: Select a surgeon who performs breast enhancement surgery frequently, but if the practice feels like a “Michigan breast augmentation factory,” your surgery may not give you the customized results you deserve.

 - Aesthetic Choices: Describe how you would like your breasts to look.
 Some patients prefer breasts that are very full and rounded on top for cleavage purposes; others favor the appearance created by more natural-looking, lower breast implants.
-Michigan plastic surgeon Dr. Malhotra carries a wide variety of breast implant styles and sizes to meet your aesthetic needs.
+We make sure to carry a wide variety of breast implant styles and sizes to meet your aesthetic needs.

 - Surgical Technique: Consider the surgeon’s technique.
-Dr. Malhotra uses a triple-layer closure when performing breast augmentation at his Michigan practice.
+A triple-layer closure is used when performing breast augmentation at our Michigan practice.
 This involves an extra layer of suturing in the fascia, which may help support the implant.
-Although this additional step takes extra time, Dr. Malhotra believes that anything that can potentially help support the implant over the long term is worthwhile.
+Although this additional step takes extra time, we believe that anything that can potentially help support the implant over the long term is worthwhile.

 A History of Breast Augmentation